pombredanne/centidb/docs/index.rst

 ++++++++++++

-Lookup of a single record is accomplished by :py:meth:`Collection.get`, which works identically to :py:meth:`dict.get`.
+Lookup of a single record is accomplished by :py:meth:`Collection.get`, which works similarly to :py:meth:`dict.get`.
 The first parameter is the key to return, and an optional second parameter specifies a default if the key is
 missing: